Independent, non-sponsored research by The RX Index.

 Source: KFF Medicaid GLP-1 Tracker + The RX Index Coverage Reach analysis

-Medicare Part D does not cover GLP-1s for weight loss.
-The CMS Medicare GLP-1 Bridge program launches July 1, 2026 with $50 monthly copays for eligible enrollees.
-The Bridge runs through December 31, 2026.
+Medicare Part D does not cover GLP-1s for weight loss under standard Part D rules.
+The CMS Medicare GLP-1 Bridge launches July 1, 2026 and runs through December 31, 2027; eligible Part D beneficiaries pay a $50 monthly copay for Foundayo, Wegovy injection/tablets, or Zepbound KwikPen.

 Source: CMS Medicare GLP-1 Bridge FAQ